Indira Gandhi-Sharia vs Secularism

 THE HIGH COURT’S DECISION- A CLASH OF JURISDICTIONS

-In 2013, the husband filed an affidavit contending that the Syariah court orders relieved him of having to comply with the orders of the Civil High Court (secular) to return Prasana to the mother.
+In 2013, the husband filed an affidavit contending that the Sharia court orders relieved him of having to comply with the orders of the Civil High Court (secular) to return Prasana to the mother.

 Whether that decision by the High Court in 2013 quashing the certificate of conversion is irreversible or curable by an administrative act Nunc pro tunc has never been explored by the parties.
 The High Court appears to have overstepped its jurisdiction in respect to the orders it made.

-Indira’s lawyers could have mounted a constitutional challenge to the Syariah court’s decision to overrule (which is what it in effect did) the High Court’s decision as being invalid in that it usurps and infringes judicial power.
+Indira’s lawyers could have mounted a constitutional challenge to the Sharia court’s decision to overrule (which is what it in effect did) the High Court’s decision as being invalid in that it usurps and infringes judicial power.
 They did not.

 On balance, the High Court’s decision to annul the conversion and to quash the certificate of conversion of the children to Islam was flawed from a constitutional perspective and ultra vires.
 The High Court did not have the jurisdiction to do what it did in reversing the conversion of the child.